 Mgahinga Gorilla National Park, Uganda's smallest but incredibly biodiverse park, offers more than just gorilla trekking.
 Its dramatic volcanic scenery, encompassing three of the Virunga Mountains – Mount Muhabura, Mount Gahinga, and Mount Sabyinyo – provides a stunning backdrop for a range of nature walks and hiking adventures.
 These trails lead you through lush montane forests, bamboo zones, and across ancient lava flows, revealing a rich tapestry of flora and fauna that thrives in this unique equatorial environment.
 Exploring Mgahinga on foot is an intimate way to connect with its natural wonders.
 Guided walks allow you to delve into the intricacies of the ecosystem, from spotting rare bird species like the Rwenzori Turaco to learning about the medicinal properties of plants from local guides.
 The trails vary in difficulty, catering to both casual strollers and seasoned hikers.
 Whether you choose a gentle exploration around the park's lower slopes or a more strenuous ascent towards a volcanic summit, each walk promises memorable encounters with the park's natural beauty and geological marvels.
 These experiences are designed to immerse you in the wild heart of the Virungas, offering a different perspective on this iconic East African landscape.

-Discover our top picks for nature walks and hiking trails in Mgahinga Gorilla National Park
+Looking to book?
+View all available nature walks and hiking trails in Mgahinga Gorilla National Park with live pricing and instant confirmation.

 Hike across dramatic lava fields and up the slopes of imposing volcanoes within the Virunga chain.